winddori2002/MANNER/README.md

 # Installation & Enviornment

-- Windows: Windows does not support sox based augmentation (tempo, speed), only avaiable "shift" augmentation.
+The OS, python and pytorch version needs as below:
+- Windows
 - Linux
 - python >= 3.7.4
 - pytorch == 1.7.1
 - torchaudio == 0.7.2

+Notice that if you use windows, "tempo" and "speed" augmentation based on sox are not avaiable.
+You need to use "shift" augmentation.

 # Prepare for usage